-The first demonstration of this gift was at Pentecost when the disciples “were all filled with the Holy Spirit and began to speak with other tongues” (Acts 2:4).
+The first appearance of this gift was at Pentecost when the disciples “were all filled with the Holy Spirit and began to speak with other tongues” (Acts 2:4).
 The Scriptures leave no doubt as to what happened.
 “Everyone heard them speak in his own language” (Acts 2:6).

-The gift of tongues is simply the miraculous ability to speak a previously unlearned language.
+The gift of tongues is the miraculous ability to speak a previously unlearned language.
 This gift is given in special circumstances to convey the Gospel across language barriers.
 It is not given to all believers.
 The Spirit gives gifts “to each one individually as he wills” (1 Corinthians 12:11).